By Elisa Freeling

 Whether you’ve got wee ones possessed by the seemingly innate obsession with dinosaurs, or older kids who love the Jurassic film franchise, London offers loads of encounters with the monsters of the Mesozoic.

 The Natural History Museum, South Kensington, West London

 Of course we start with the big one: the museum’s dinosaurs include a roaring T rex, a triceratops skull and an oviraptor egg.
 There’s also Dino Snores, a sleepover for kids 7 to 11, and Dawnosaurs, a free event for children on the autism spectrum.

-This immersive experience combines live action, animatronic creatures and impressive 3D effects.
+This immersive experience combines live action, animatronic creatures and impressive 3D effects, sneaking in heaps of dino facts along the way.
 Read our review here.

 Crystal Palace dinosaurs, South London

 Dating from the 1850s, more than 30 dinosaur statues are dotted around a pond in a corner of Crystal Palace Park.
 The sculptures are not altogether accurate, but there are informative signs to give you a scientific perspective, and charismatic creatures including Iguanodons and pterodactyls will thrill the little ones.

 The Horniman’s collection includes an Iguanodon footprint and ammonite fossils.
 (Read our review of the Horniman here.)

 Don’t let the T Rex rattle your hole in one.
 There are no fewer than four spots inside the M25 where you can play mini golf amongst the beasts of the past: Jurassic Encounter in New Malden, Dinosaur Escape in Northolt, Dinosaur Safari in Arkley and Jurassic Falls in Walthamstow.

 Gulliver’s Dinosaur and Farm Park, Milton Keynes